desaintmartin/hlsprovider/README.md

 * supports live / VOD playlist
 * supports adaptive streaming, using state of the art switching algorithm
+* supports manual quality switching (JWPlayer 6 only)
+* supports seeking (with live playlist, user can also seek inside live window)
 * reports buffer size (on progress bar)
-* supports seeking (also available on live playlist)

 the following M3U8 tags are supported: